russelljjarvis/teiili/docs/scripts/Tutorials.rst

     app.exec()

 The synaptic current is always positive, the negative effect is oberved in the Iin of the neuron.
-To better visualize the synapse dynamics, we have multiplied by -1 the I_syn of the inhibitory synapse.
+To better visualize the synapse dynamics, we have multiplied the I_syn of the inhibitory synapse by -1.
 The resulting figure should look like this:

 .. figure:: fig/synaptic_kernels_tutorial_dark.png